guilhermeHReinert/guilhermeHReinert/README.md

 - 💞️ I’m looking to collaborate on meh, nothing yet
 - 📫 How to reach me : just call me
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: the sticker phrase on my profile picture: "SÓ SUCESSO"
+- ⚡ Fun fact: me

 <!---
 guilhermeHReinert/guilhermeHReinert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.